f-ilic/simulation/README.md

                 if sim.received_sigint:
                     break

-Note: STVI-related pull requests well be ignored.
+Note: STVI-related pull requests will be ignored.